 The RAW file format captures all image data recorded by the sensor.
 On the other hand, the JPEG format compresses the information so you are losing information and quality.
 There are plenty of situations where JEPG will suffice.
 However, for winter photography, you want the extended latitude of freedom for post-processing that a RAW file will deliver.

 For example, JPEG records 256 levels of brightness.
 Whereas, RAW records between 4,096 to 16,384 levels.
 Think of all those numbers of steps from black to white in a snow-filled image.
 The effect it has on the image is huge because that additional information allows you so much flexibility in post.
 You can adjust your exposure, contrast, highlights, shadows, whites, and blacks.
 Yes, I essentially just named the entire basic panel in Lightroom.
 This means it is easier to correct overexposure and underexposure issues that arise of the winter wonderland tricks your camera’s meter (see tip below to address that).
 In addition, you can easily adjust the white balance in RAW.
-This is another important component since snow is so reflective to the surrounding lighting.
+This is another important component since snow is so reflective of the surrounding lighting.

 2.)
 Expose to the Right of the Histogram

-Second for my winter photography tips is to become friends with the histogram on your camera.
+The second winter photography tip is to become friends with the histogram on your camera.
 Do not, I repeat, do not rely on your LCD or EVF to show you how the image will look when you put it up on your monitor.
 This is because you are almost always viewing a JPEG preview image on the back of your LCD screen.
 Moreover, the brightness of the screen can make you think the image is darker or lighter than it actually is in the RAW file.
 This is why you can only trust the histogram, the graphical repression of the tonal range of the image.
 It shows you exactly how much of the image is a shadow, a highlight, and everything in between the two.

 Sadly, your camera’s metering system is a robot that can’t think for itself.
 The camera’s metering system sees a mostly white scene and attempts to move everything to the middle go the histogram.
 This attempt inadvertently darkens the snow giving it a grey and muddy look.
 The meter can view the scene.
 However, it cannot interpret the scene as snow and know it should be mostly white, not grey.
 You want to adjust your settings to push the data towards the right of the histogram.
 Take care to push it but not so much that you clip the data.
 By adjusting your exposure, you help the meter correctly interpret the scene so the camera will capture the same bright white snow that your eye is seeing.